-We descend from the rolling waves, deeper and deeper, until greeted by the ocean floor 30 meters below.
+We descend from the rolling waves and scuba dive at the Octopus wall, deeper and deeper, until greeted by the ocean floor 30 meters below.
 Immediately, a large and curious remora approaches.
 He swims silent circles around us and seems to want something, possibly a soul to cling to, or some dropped leftovers to feed on.
 Feeling his wake as he passed, and captivated by his closeness, it’s easy to forget what I came for.
 I quickly switch on and aim the camera, the shutter snaps his kind greeting and through it, his smile is long and inconspicuous.

 The scene abound is littered with vase-shaped sponges, like nonentities of nature dilating at the bottom of the sea.
 So strange, they’re not a rock but an animal, lacking tissues, organs and symmetry.
 I see the shapes of their bodies and notice how well adapted they are, with the sea flowing through their skins with maximal efficiency.
 The sponge knows this, but doesn’t know that it knows, with mind and environment as one.